-Chicken also contains a good amount of niacin, selenium, vitamin B6 and phosphorus in each serving as well.
+Chicken also contains a good amount of niacin, selenium, vitamin B6 and phosphorus in each serving.

-This fermented soy product is a great source of plant-based protein, with 15.3 grams in each 3-ounce serving.
+This fermented soy product is a great source of plant-based protein, with more than 15 grams in each three-ounce serving.
 Tempeh is also high in gut-boosting prebiotics and an assortment of nutrients, including manganese, phosphorus and riboflavin.

 Cooked quinoa also provides over 8 grams of protein in each cup, along with plenty of fiber, magnesium, phosphorous and folate.

 Versatile, flavorful and delicious, adding cottage cheese to your diet is an easy way to bump up your intake of protein.
 Each cup contains 28 grams of protein, putting it right on par with other protein foods like chicken and fish.

 It’s also a good source of calcium, phosphorus and vitamin B12, as well as many other important vitamins and minerals.